euranova/shacl-compliance/README.md

     2. check the request against all rules in the policy, if needed - infer new triples;
 3. Check the parent request against "final" rule of the policy: go through all inferred triples and decide the final answer.

-#### Optimized procedure
+#### SHACL-SPARQL procedure

-The optimized procedure follows the same logic as the regular one but performs chek on a combined normalized request (all combinations at once).
+The SHACL-SPARQL procedure follows the same logic as the SHACL-Core one but performs chek on a combined normalized request (all combinations at once).
 The steps required for checking 1 request:
 1. Request normalization: each attribute value is broken down into leaves.
 2. Combine all leaves/attributes into one request using RDFList properties.